ishan3199/Weather-app/README.md

 # Weather-app
-An app to get current weather of a city using API
+An app to get current weather of a city using (OPEN WEATHER API)